MPDieckmann/mpdieckmann.github.io/test/collections.md

 ---
 themecolor: "#800"
 title: "Test"
-sbutitle: "Tests with jekyll collections"
+subtitle: "Tests with jekyll collections"
 ---

 Script for working with Jekyll-Collections to produce a powerfull navigation panel